waterbottlekittkatt08/dk64-lz-randomizer/dev/bugList.md

 - SDSS given on file select when it should be regular SS
 - Kasplat not spawning in Caves
 - T&Ses are closing, causing entrances to be closed off
-- Boss Door remains shut upon re-entry if key has been collected, making it problematic for glitchless
 - Softlocks are occuring